sciZer0/newdiscoveries/c/README.md

   <img src="/assets/images/cases.png"/><br>
 </p>

 In Case #1, a human is very very slowly lifting the 20 kg object during 30 seconds.<br>
 In Case #2, a human is holding the 20 kg object motionless in the air during 30 seconds.<br>
+In Case #3, the 20 kg object is free-falling during 30 seconds.<br>
+In Case #4, the 20 kg object is sitting motionless on the table during 30 seconds.<br>

+What is happening in reality is:

+In Case #1, a human is pushing upwards the 20 kg object during 30 seconds.<br>
+In Case #2, a human is pushing upwards the 20 kg object during 30 seconds.<br>
 In Case #3, the Universe is pushing downwards the 20 kg object during 30 seconds.<br>
 In Case #4, the Universe is pushing downwards the 20 kg object during 30 seconds.<br>